AEW and NJPW Forbidden Door lineup: The updated card for Sunday's co-branded pay-per-view event - Pro Wrestling Dot Net

 -Sting, Darby Allin, and a partner vs. Chris Jericho, Sammy Guevara, and Minoru Suzuki

--Jon Moxley, Claudio Castagnoli, Konosuke Takeshita, and Shota Umino vs. Hangman Page, Matt Jackson, Nick Jackson, Tomohiro Ishii, and Eddie Kingston
+-Jon Moxley, Claudio Castagnoli, Wheeler Yuta, Konosuke Takeshita, and Shota Umino vs. Hangman Page, Matt Jackson, Nick Jackson, Tomohiro Ishii, and Eddie Kingston

 -Toni Storm vs. Willow Nightingale for the AEW Women’s Championship